 After this particular cruise, we were left proud seeing as to how the Galapagos community, rangers and our guests all headed back to their respective jobs and homes with a greater level of appreciation for what the islands have to offer.
 In the end: it is always nice to see everyone working together to help maintain and protect the beauty of this wonderful place.

 Come along with us, and experience it today!
-Metropolitan Touring is here to start crafting the Galapagos cruise of your dreams!
+We are here to start crafting the Galapagos cruise of your dreams!